Refractive Lens Exchange

 Lens surgery is inevitable.
 If we live long enough, we will need the natural lens in our eyes replaced.
 When we are young, the lens acts like the zoom function in a camera, allowing us focus up close, without the need for reading glasses or bifocals.
 The tissue of the natural lens ages, causing it to harden, discolor and thicken.
 The central core becomes compressed as new layers are added, and this hardening causes a progressive loss of flexibility (zoom), resulting in the need for reading glasses/bifocals, which is termed presbyopia.
 With gradual aging through the years, the lens progressively becomes yellow, resulting in a cataract.
 This causes light to scatter, reducing visual quality, quantity and color perception.

 Refractive Lens Exchange (RLE) is an outpatient experience. it usually takes about 10-15 minutes to complete.
 Topical or local anesthesia is used with a mild sedative to prepare you for surgery.
 The surgery is not painful.
 Patients note a pressure sensation and a “light show” during the procedure.
 The natural lens is broken up by ultrasound into minute particles and removed from the eye.
 The new Intra-Ocular Lens (IOL) is implanted and positioned in the eye.
 Most of the time no sutures are needed as the incision is small and self seals.
-Surgery is done one eye at a time, but the other eye can be scheduled as early as 1-2 weeks later.
+With Refractive Lens Exchange surgery is done on both eyes conveniently on the same day.
+No need to come back and be sedated twice!
+Much more convenient and easy for post up care.

 Most patients are able to preform their daily tasks the day after the procedure.
 However, there will be a few restrictions to protect the eye in the early postoperative period.
 As with any eye surgery, there is a healing period that must be completed for visual stabilization.
 You will be using antibiotic and anti-inflammatory eye drops for a few weeks to aid in the healing process.
 Standard post-op visits are 1 day, 1 week, 1 month, 3 months and 1 year.
 Patients can usually return to work after the first post-op visit.